The Italian Riviera’s Best Kept Secret

 As with all the locations along this splendid stretch of Mediterranean coastline, SML is very popular with Europeans.
 Many arrive by boats and yachts, particularly as it is so close to the French Riviera.

 Once you step out of the train station here, you will be mesmerised.
 Immediately you are welcomed by spectacular panoramic views.
+I’ve noted, on my travels, that many train stations in Italy have great views!
+And the train tracks are often overlooking the sea.
+There can be some great photo opportunities if you get a window seat on the train.

 Even on this winter’s day when I was here, it was a delightful 18°celsius.
 Can you believe it?
 It really is fabulous all year round.